reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 If you are using Functional Components in your regular development, you may want to make some small changes to allow PropTypes to be proper applied.

-Let's say you have a simple component like this:
+Let's say you have a component like this:

 ```javascript
 export default function ({ name }) {